jgstern/STORI_singlenode/README.md

 # Comparison
+The initial release of STORI requires a cluster using the job scheduler Moab, but this latest release runs on a single node.
+I tested it on CentOS 7 using NCBI's modern accession format (rather than GIs).

 1. STORIcontrol.pl is now STORIcontrol.py
 	I refactored STORIcontrol from Perl to Python, to help me learn Python.
 This means you'll need to have a working install of